Sinterit Lisa Pro review – affordability, quality, and ease of use

 Introduction

-Sinterit is a Polish 3D printer company that has been working towards making SLS 3D printing more affordable and accessible.
-They launched their first desktop SLS 3D printer, the Lisa, in 2015, and haven’t stopped growing since.
-The Lisa is at its third generation of hardware and firmware updates.
+Sinterit launched its first desktop SLS 3D printer, the Lisa, in 2015, and hasn’t stopped growing since.
+The Lisa is in its third generation of hardware and firmware updates.

 Following the Lisa’s success, Sinterit announced the Lisa Pro in 2017, catering to professionals that needed a larger build volume.
 At the time of writing this review, the Lisa powder 3D printer series has yet to be matched in terms of price and precision, making Sinterit pretty much the only player in this niche market.